xeylou/testade.xeylou.fr/content/posts/security-notions/index.md

 2fa can take the form of push notifications (malicious ones can be injected), sms verifications (warning sim swapping attack method) or authenticators codes using totp

-mfa (multifactor athentication) can also be cho se
+mfa (multifactor athentication) can also be choose

 ### os/software side